FrancescoScandale/WebMethodsReleaseJenkins/README.md

 # WebMethodsPackages

-Template repo with WebMethods packages used for doing deployment tests.
+Template repo with WebMethods package Anagrafica used for doing deployment tests.